 After they have been generated, the various parts of an application can be compiled and linked with one another, and with any other components that they need.
 The way in which this is done depends very much on the host compiler.
-For a very simple C# application one might issue a command like or, for more complex applications but for larger applications the use of a carefully defined batch script is probably to be preferred.
+For a very simple C# application one might issue a command like or, for more complex applications csc /out:parva.exe Parva.cs Scanner.cs Parser.cs PVM.cs Library.cs CGen.cs Table.cs /warn:2 but for larger applications the use of a carefully defined batch script is probably to be preferred.